Toonami: 2000–03: T.O.M. 2 era

-2003–2007: T.O.M.
+2003–07: T.O.M.
 3 era

 In March 2003, TOM was revamped into a more muscular figure.
 This was explained in-universe as him being rebuilt after fighting a space pirate named Orcelot Rex in the comic Endgame.
 His voice also became more humanlike.

 In September 2003, a mini series premiered introducing a new, 2D universe.
 Immortal Grand Prix (IGPX), created by Toonami producers Sean Akins and Jason DeMarco, and produced by anime studio Production I.G, aired in five short installments, serving as a pilot for the second Toonami original series, which premiered in November 2005.

 On April 17, 2004, Toonami was moved from weekday afternoons to a Saturday evening slot, where it aired regularly for four hours starting at 7:00 pm EST. A new lighter-toned action block, Miguzi, premiered two weekdays in its place.
 Toonami also replaced the block known as Saturday Video Entertainment System (SVES).
-One reason for the move from weekdays to Saturday nights was because some of the shows on the weekday lineup became too violent for a weekday broadcast on the network.
-The new Toonami lineup showcased anime such as Naruto, Rave Master, Duel Masters, Mobile Suit Gundam SEED, One Piece, Bobobo-bo Bo-bobo, Zatch Bell, and Pokémon Chronicles, as well as premiered North American productions including Teen Titans, Megas XLR, The Batman (TV series), Justice League Unlimited, and IGPX, Toonami's first and only original production co-produced by Production I.G and Bandai Entertainment.
+The reason behind the changes were that the network thought Toonami's audience had gotten older than what was desired for weekday afternoon programming.
+The new Toonami lineup showcased anime such as Naruto, Rave Master, Duel Masters, Mobile Suit Gundam SEED, One Piece, Bobobo-bo Bo-bobo, Zatch Bell!, and Pokémon Chronicles, as well as premiered North American productions including Teen Titans, Megas XLR, The Batman, Justice League Unlimited, and IGPX, Toonami's first and only original production co-produced by Production I.G and Bandai Entertainment.
 Sara got a full body during this period, and became more anime-esque, along with her voice actress being changed to British actress and Red Dwarf star Samantha Robson.

+In 2006, the block decided to celebrate their anniversary and Hayao Miyazaki's 65th birthday by having a four-week celebration called "A Month of Miyazaki" in which they aired a Studio Ghibli film each week.
+The parent company of Cartoon Network had already done so earlier in the year on a sister channel, Turner Classic Movies and wanted to repeat it again.
+The promotion also included original CG animation created for the block.